Lebanon: Independence from Free France

 On 12 July 2006, Hezbollah launched a series of rocket attacks and raids into Israeli territory, where they killed three Israeli soldiers and captured two others.
 Israel responded with airstrikes and artillery fire on targets in Lebanon, and a ground invasion of southern Lebanon, resulting in the 2006 Lebanon War.
-The conflict was officially ended by the UNSC Resolution 1701 on 14 August 2006, which ordered a ceasefire.
+The conflict was officially ended by the UNSC Resolution 1701 on 14 August 2006, which ordered a ceasefire, the withdrawal of Israeli forces from Lebanon, and the disarmament of Hezbollah.
 Some 1,191 Lebanese and 160 Israelis were killed in the conflict.
 Beirut's southern suburb was heavily damaged by Israeli airstrikes.